unstoppabledomains/docs/src/domain-registry-essentials/architecture-overview.md

 Accounts that are allowed to mint second-level domains (e.g.: `alice.crypto`) are called whitelisted minters.
 Whitelisted minters are only permitted to mint new domains.
 They can't control domain ownership (e.g. approve or transfer a domain to another owner) and they can't change domain records.
 Whitelisted minters are operated by Unstoppable Domains.

 `Registry`'s smart contract was designed without an admin.
-This means that no entity can manage or transfer a user's domains without thier permission — even Unstoppable Domains.
+This means that no entity can manage or transfer a user's domains without their permission — even Unstoppable Domains.

 Domain owners can: